nightduck/AirSim/README.md

 The environment required to run the ros packages is provided, just run

+    docker run -e DISPLAY=$DISPLAY -v=/tmp/.X11-unix:/tmp/.X11-unix \
-    docker run --gpus all -it --rm -v /path/to/this/repo:/workspace/AirSim \
+        --gpus all -it --rm -v /path/to/this/repo:/workspace/AirSim \
         nightduck/airsim_cinematography:jp4.5_dashing_devel airsim_hostname 192.168.0.255

+In order to run the debug nodes with GUIs, you need to give docker access to your display:

+    xhost +local:docker

 Set /path/to/repo to this absolute path to this repository, so you can mount it in the docker container.
 Set airsim_hostname and 192.168.0.255 to the hostname and IP address of the machine running airsim (likely the one you're typing on)